SimonSubokLee/ston-docs-son/admin/environment.kr.rst

 ﻿.. _env:

 Chapter 3.
-Configuration
+Configurations
 ******************

-This chapter will explain about configuration and how to apply modified settings.
+This chapter will explain about configuration structure and how to apply modified settings.
 Clear understanding of configuration structure helps to arrange servers and to deal with server failing situations.

 Configuration is divided into global configuration(server.xml) and virtual host configuration(vhosts.xml).